 Long slow deep watering is so much better for the plant than a quick light watering.
 Watering less frequently but deeply helps the root systems get stronger because the roots grow to seek out water.
 Often there is moisture a few inches below the surface that the plant has access to but we can't see it.
 That's why it's so important not just to use a visual glance at the garden soil surface to decide if the plant needs water.
 If you have been watering deeply, and letting your plant dry between waterings, the root systems grow deeper into the soil and the plant is generally healthier than if it is continually given sips with frequent waterings.

 Don't water by spraying water all over the plant!
-When the plant is in the hot sun and you wet the foliage, the leaves can get scorched and damaged by the sun.
+When the plant is in the hot sun, and you wet the foliage, the leaves can get scorched and damaged by the sun.
 Use a watering wand to direct the water lower on the plant, towards the base of it.
 You want the water directed to the soil.
-For some plants like tomatoes, it's important to try not to splash the soil onto the leaves to prevent fungus in the soil from attacking the plant.
+For some plants, like tomatoes, it's important not to splash the soil onto the leaves to prevent fungus in the soil from attacking the plant.

-When I water my yellow tickseed coreopsis (one of my favorite perennials), I aim the watering wand near the base of the plant.
-I don't spray the whole plant.
+When I water my yellow tickseed coreopsis (one of my favorite perennials), I aim the watering wand near the base of the plant, not the whole plant.

 Drip irrigation or using soaker hoses are great but not everyone needs to cover that amount of area or can afford to install them.

 An overhead sprinkler is not recommended because of water evaporation and how the leaves are soaked.
 The water is not directed towards the roots by the ground.
-Yes, when it rains the water goes all over the plant.
-But, it doesn't normally rain on a hot sunny day!
+Yes, when it rains, the water goes all over the plant.
+But it doesn't usually rain on a hot sunny day!

 The vast majority of plants should dry between waterings.
 One of the main reasons is that if the soil is constantly wet, the roots will suffer from root rot.
 This is also one of the reasons morning watering is encouraged.
 If you water too late in the evening, the soil can stay wet overnight and cause root rot issues.
 W